 When The Power Goes Out: A Guide For Food Operators

-- A copy of the brochure, When the Power Goes Out: A Guide for Food Operators, is available in Adobe Portable Document format (PDF, 319KB, 2pg).
+- A copy of the brochure, When the Power Goes Out: A Guide for Food Operators, is available in English, Spanish, and Chinese in Portable Document Format (PDF).

 A power outage can: